wp-plugins/post-feature-widget/readme.txt

 == Installation ==

-1. Upload the `postfeature` folder to the `/wp-content/plugins/` directory
+1. Upload the `featured-post-widget` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place and customize your widgets
 4. Ready